PeterBorah/atabot/README.md

 atabot
 ======

-An ataviser for Conway's Game of Life, focusing on speed and depth over breadth.
+An ataviser for Conway's Game of Life, focusing on speed and depth rather tan breadth.